VISTA and San Diego Drug LAWYER

 Circumstantial Evidence

-In many San Diego drug crimes cases, the available evidence is largely circumstantial, and the prosecution lacks sufficient evidence to prove the charges.
+In many San Diego drug crime cases, the available evidence is largely circumstantial, and the prosecution lacks sufficient evidence to prove the charges.
 For example, it is common for those suspected of drug production to be caught with chemicals used to create a substance such as methamphetamine, but no other evidence indicates that they intended to make drugs.
 When this happens, the prosecution may be unable to prove that the suspect was going to make a controlled substance.

 This defense requires a good San Diego drug manufacturing lawyer because it is easy to say something that may harm your case.
 Similarly, if any of these ingredients are illegal to own without a valid license, you could be charged with possessing these substances.
 For example, it is unlawful to have large quantities of pseudoephedrine, which is used to make meth.